shyamrav/amp-pd-mgrb-hail-pipelines/README.md

 optional arguments:
-  -h, --help            show this help message and exit -f, --full_run        Runs on chr22 and chrX only by default.
-If full_run is
-                        set, it runs on the whole matrix.
-WARNING: This will be VERY expensive
-  -w, --overwrite       If set will overwrite output matrix if it already
+  -h, --help            show this help message and exit -w, --overwrite       If set will overwrite output matrix if it already
                         exists
   -v, --verbose         Print some sanity checking.
 WARNING: may only want to